ArduFox/TiTraPy/README.md

 # ToDo

 * systematically complete test code for TiTra.py. rework test.py translate and give useful feedback about tests
-* add fall back code, if opening / reading `*.json`or `*.csv` files fails and fill in some example entries at `today()`
+* :ok: add fall back code, if opening / reading `*.json`or `*.csv` files fails and fill in some example entries at `today()`
-* remove remaining debug `prints` and other code stubs used for developement from TyTraPy
+* :ok: remove remaining debug `prints` and other code stubs used for developement from TyTraPy
 * complete docstrings
-* update and edit documentation.
+* :ok: update and edit documentation.
 Add some screen shots.
 * different layout for iPhone
 * :ok: Stubble of a tool to edit tasks and projects -> TasksProjects.py
 * :ok: Make class Calender containing all Tasks, Projects and Actions